-In compliance with the almost unanimous wish of our lady subscribers, we shall the ensuing volume furnish them with a beautiful and correct plate of Fashions Monthly, a feature, it is believed, that will neither be unwelcome nor unpopular.
-The F shion plates shall be drawn from original designs from Paris and London, and may always be de pended upon as the prevailing style in Philadelphia and New York, for the mon h in which they are is. sued
+In compliance with the almost unanimous wish of our lady subscribers, we shall the ensuing vo'ume furnish them with a beautiful and correct plate of Fashions Monthly, a feature, it is believed, that will neither be unwelcome nor unpopular.
+The F. shion plates shall be drawn from original designs from Paris and London, and may always be depended upon as the prevailing style in Philadelphia and New York, for the mon h in which they are is.

-Time of publication .- The work will be publish ed on the first of the month in every quarter of the Union.
-The most distant subscriber will convequently receive it on that day, as well as those who reside in Philad lphis.
-In all the principal cities, the benefit of the e who may be offlicted, that Dr. agents have been established, to whom the Maga-HARLICH'S FILLS have entirely cured me of Dys- zine is forwarded, prior to the time of issuing it, so selections will be made with great care, it is believen halists we had nothing to do with the matter; this that they may be delivered to resident subscribers
+Time of publication .- The work will be published on the first of the month in every quarter of the Union.
+The most distant subscriber will consequently receive it on that day, as well as those who | pages.
+These dimensions will enable the publisher teside in Philadelphio.
+In all the principal cities. the benefit of those who may be afflicted, that Dr. | agen's have been established, to whom the Magazine is forwarded, prior to the time of issuing it, so selections will be made with great care, it is believe nalists we had nothing to do with the matter; this that they may be deligated to resident on by the first of the month.

-TERMS :- These Dollars per annum.
-Or two copies yearly for five do lars, invariably in advance, post paid.
+TERMS :- Three Dollars per annum.
+Or two opies vearly for five do lars, invariably in advance, quicken the circulation and cause a determination post paid.
 No new subscriber received without the money, or the name of a responsible agent.
-For the accommodation of those who may wish to subscribe for either of the following Philadelphia periodicals, this liberal proposal is made: Five dollars current money, free of postage, we will farwa d Graham's Mag zine, and Godey's Lady's Book, for one year.
-Address, post paid,
+For the accommodation of those who may wish to subcurrent money, free of pestage, we will forward Greham's Mag-zine, and Godey's Ludy's Book, for one year.
+Address, post paid, GEO.
+R. GRAHAM,

-GEO.
-R. GRAHAM.
-South West corner of Chesnut & Third st., Ph la
+South West corner of Chesnut & Third st., Phila